 “There is only one boss.
-The customer.” – Sam Walton
+The customer.” – Sam Walton, Walmart’s founder

-According to experts, by 2020, customer experience will exceed both price and product as the world’s most critical brand differentiator.
-What’s more, one in three people will abandon the purchase of a product or service because they can’t find the information they need.
-That said, brands with the ability to build flawless customer experiences and offer exceptional standards of customer service stand to set themselves apart from their competitors in a notable way.
+Customer experience is slowly but surely exceeding both price and product as the world’s most critical brand differentiator, according to numerous articles over the Internet written by industry experts.
+Brands with the ability to build flawless customer experiences and offer exceptional standards of customer service (CS) stand to set themselves apart from their competitors in a notable way.

-When it comes to customer service in particular, today’s digital consumer is very much in charge.
-Due to the hyperconnected, incredibly convenient, and instantaneous nature of the modern consumer world, and the amount of touchpoints on offer, maintaining excellent levels of customer service is the key to survival.
+When it comes to CS, in particular, today’s digital consumer is very much in charge.
+Due to the hyperconnected, incredibly convenient, and instantaneous nature of the modern consumer world, and the number of touchpoints on offer, maintaining excellent levels of service by utilizing carefully selected customer service KPIs is the ultimate key to survival.

-At present, 75% of customers believe it takes too long to reach a live agent when they have an important query.
-If you’re able to answer customer queries quickly and effectively, you stand to increase your brand loyalty ten-fold.
-To optimize your customer service offerings you need access to the right data; and this is where customer service reporting comes into play.
+That said, if you’re able to answer customer queries quickly and effectively, you stand to increase your brand loyalty ten-fold.
+To optimize your CS offerings you need access to the right data, and this is where customer service reports come into play.

 From average response time to NPS score, a customer service report provides a deep and valuable insight into key areas of your consumer-facing efforts.
 In turn, this will provide you with an astute understanding of the positive areas to build upon and the areas of improvement.